Active surveillance may be recommended if you are not having symptoms and your oncologist finds no indications for treatment.

-High-energy beams target the tumor to kill or slow the growth of cancer cells.
-Radiation therapy is often given in addition to chemotherapy.
+Our radiation oncologists design an individualized plan to target the tumor to kill or slow the growth of cancer cells.

 Targeted therapies block the growth of cancer cells or interfere with processes that help cancer cells survive.
-Monoclonal antibody therapy is a targeted therapy for lymphoma that is administered through an IV, by itself or in combination with chemotherapy.
-Monoclonal antibodies have significantly improved the outcomes for most people with lymphoma.
+Many targeted therapies are taken orally; how often they are taken can vary.
+Monoclonal antibody therapy is a targeted therapy that is administered through an IV, by itself or in combination with other targeted therapies or chemotherapy.

 CAR T-Cell Therapy for Advanced Non-Hodgkin Lymphoma

 We are an authorized treatment center for two FDA-approved CAR T-cell therapies (brand names: Yescarta and Kymriah) for the treatment of certain advanced non-Hodgkin lymphomas.
 People with advanced non-Hodgkin lymphoma who have failed at least two lines of systemic treatment may be candidates for this one-time treatment.